CynthiaTuData/scrollama-with-images/README.md

-# scrollama-with-images
+# Side-by-side scrollama template with changing images on each step

 Based on https://github.com/russellgoldenberg/scrollama

-Side-by-side scrollama template with changing images on each step.
-Can also change any html (text, iframes, etc.) on each step in the same way
+Can also change any html (text, iframes, etc.) on each step in the same way by updating  lines 191-201 in index.html.